 I'm an enthusiastic and frequent contributor to The American Bystander, which Newsweek called "the last great great humor magazine."
 I write short stories, shorter humor pieces, super-short jokey things, and photo captions.

 Here are some examples of my work:

-- I Am Baby, Persecuted in City of New York (story, American Bystander #20)
+- "I Am Baby, Persecuted in City of New York" is about an immigrant baby.